dalikewara/dalikewara.github.io/docs/blog/posts/finding-the-best-design-pattern-for-interfaces/index.md

 same contract.
 Imagine without dependency injection: I would either have to create a new consumer for each database, or I'd have to change the consumer's code and add logic to make it compatible with each database.

-I hope the example above easy to understand.
+I hope the example above is easy to understand.

 ## Now I Have a Single Fat Repository Pattern

 Okay, is the pattern above enough?
 Unfortunately, I don't think so.
 I see that the pattern is still not flexible enough.
 The `UserRepository` contract might seem simple, but it's not.
 If you look closely, that one contract has a ton of methods with different operations.
-There are methods for getting data, for inserting, updating, and deleting.
-This is called a Single Fat Interface, which means an interface contract that's too "fat" because it has too many different operations or methods.
+There are methods for getting data, for inserting, updating, and deleting. ==This is called a Single Fat Interface, which means an interface contract that's too "fat" because it has too many different operations or methods.==

 ### So, what's the problem here?

-Above, I explained that a provider should always follow the contract, meaning it has to implement all the functions from that contract.
+I have explained that a provider should always follow the contract, meaning it has to implement all the functions from that contract.
 This is where the problem lies.
 In many development cases, this pattern always causes issues.
 Business needs are always changing, sometimes almost constantly.
 The classic reasons are to adapt to user needs, improve performance, and for security and cost efficiency.
 For example, let's say from the `UserRepository` contract, I need to move the "get user data" function to Elasticsearch, and the "insert user" function to MongoDB.